Selling Data to an Agent with Endogenous Information: Optimal Mechanisms

-Thus the individual rational constraint does not only bind for the lowest type, but also for all types below the monopoly type $\monopt$.
-Note that this is different from the Myerson's auction design problem or selling information when the agent cannot acquire additional information.
-In those cases, the utility of the low type agents coincide with the outside option because the seller chooses not to sell to these agents.
-Here the data broker provide valuable information with positive payment to the agent such that the low type agents are exactly indifferent between participation and choosing the outside option.
+Thus, the individual rationality constraint binds not only for the lowest type but also for all types below the monopoly type $\monopt$.
+Note that this is different from the classic auction design problem or selling information when the agent cannot acquire additional information.
+In those cases, the utilities of the low-type agents coincides with their outside options because the seller chooses not to sell to these agents.
+Here, the data broker provides valuable information to the agent for a positive payment such that low-type agents are exactly indifferent between participation and opting out.